Marcio-Tiene/linx-code-chalenge/README.md

 #### Published on netlify at this [link](https://gracious-einstein-0d8015.netlify.app/)

-This project was developed for the technical challenge of the selection process for the frontend developer position at [Linx](https://www.linx.com.br/).
+This project was developed for the technical challenge of the selection process to a frontend developer position at [Linx](https://www.linx.com.br/).

 The goal of the project was to build a landing page using this [mock](https://xd.adobe.com/spec/4025e242-a495-4594-71d2-5fd89d774b57-3614/specs/), using this [public api](https://frontend-intern-challenge-api.iurykrieger.now.sh/products?page=1) for dynamic modification of the page, validating the forms, and using only Javascript, CSS HTML avoiding the use of frontend development frameworks and using semantic tags from HTMl 5.
-As I didn't have a post route in the challenge, in the success form send I created an alert showing the information sent.
+As I didn't have a post route in the challenge, on the success form send I created an alert showing the information sent.

-In this project I use the webpack together with babel to work with modular javascript, in addition I used the yup library for validating forms and the axios library for http requests in the public api.
+In this project I use the webpack together with babel to work with modular es6+ javascript, in addition I used the yup library for validating forms and the axios library for http requests in the public api.

 # Setting Up the project.